 - the optimal collection method developed in association with partners

 - the documented ecological and sustainable working methods

 TEXAID collaborates with various foundations and associations and remunerates them for their services:

 - Coordination textile Genevoise

 - Eingliederungsstätte Baselland ESB

 - Stiftung Behindertenbetriebe Uri

 - Stiftung Business House

 - Stiftung Wendepunkt

-These specialist textile companies count on TEXAID for recycling used textiles:
+These specialist textile companies rely on TEXAID for recycling used textiles: